Want to support CHYOA?

 That being said though, the reason why these creatures are so closely associated with Scotland is cause the Scottish coast is where you'll find the highest concentration of them.

-Despite being named after it, the relationship between Loch Ness and Nessies is even more recent than the Loch itself as Loch Ness formed only 10,000 years ago during the last ice age and the oldest evidence of Nessiteras' inhabiting the Loch via underwater caves doesn't show up until about 7,000 years ago.
+Despite being named after it, the relationship between Loch Ness and Nessisjødragenasaurus is even more recent than the Loch itself as Loch Ness formed only 10,000 years ago during the last ice age and the oldest evidence of Nessies inhabiting the Loch via a large network underwater cave tunnels connecting Loch Ness to the North Sea (that have yet to be fully explored by humans) doesn't show up until about 7,000 years ago.

-The reason why it's a common site to see Nessiteras in Loch Ness is cause that's where they like to lay their eggs since the region is largely devoid of predators.
+The reason why it's a common site to see Nessie's in Loch Ness is cause that's where they like to lay their eggs since the region is largely devoid of predators aside from the highly venomous Celtic Unicorn which also happens to be their biggest op.

 Please log in to view the image